ibm-cloud-docs/monitoring/api_token.md

 After you get the token, you can run API calls and use this token in the `Authorization` header.

-When you copy the token include the `Bearer` keyword: `Authorization: Bearer IAM_TOKEN` {: note}
+When you copy the token include the `Bearer` keyword: `Authorization: Bearer SYSDIG_TOKEN` {: note}